 The legislature intends to join in this initiative for the health and welfare of its citizens.
 However, the legislature does not intend to legalize marijuana for other than medical purposes.

 The passage of this Act and the policy underlying it does not in any way diminish the legislature’s strong public policy and laws against illegal drug use.

 Therefore, the purpose of this Act is to ensure that seriously ill people are not penalized by the State for the use of marijuana for strictly medical purposes when the patient’s treating physician provides a professional opinion that the benefits of medical use of marijuana would likely outweigh the health risks for the qualifying patient.

-Be a protector of State Law, not a perpetrator of unwarranted Federal Supremacy.
+Be a supporter of State Law, not a perpetrator of misplaced Federal Supremacy.